 Being positive in a negative situation is not naive.
 Its leadership.ralph marston

 If you naturally possess positive personal traits and leadership behaviors, they will likely carry over into your professional life.
 There are, however, a few additional character traits that bode exceptionally well in the workplace for those who demonstrate them.
 For example, some leaders and CEOs are not only honest, innovative, and entrepreneurial—they’re also forward-thinking visionaries who lead initiatives with real purpose.
+They show personal characteristics that are the top qualities of a CEO.

 Take Hubert Joly, the former CEO of Best Buy, for example.
 When he joined the company in 2012, he tapped into his sense of purpose to reignite the business as it struggled to compete with the other large retailers like Walmart and Amazon.
 By re-focusing the company’s purpose on its people, customers, and the common good, Joly uprooted the existing company culture and planted seeds for a more human- and growth-oriented one.
 He also invested in the company, improving store floorplans and giving employees better perks.
 Over time, this created a corporate environment at Best Buy that focused more on employee development, success, and support, rather than on profit and quotas.
 Today, a recent survey reveals that Best Buy is one of the leading online retail companies in the U.S.